jcaucb/AutoEditr/README.md

 - `POST /api/rename`: Renames a file or directory within the playground.
 The request body should contain a JSON object with the properties `oldPath` (the current relative path) and `newPath` (the new relative path).

+- `POST /api/searchreplace`: Performs a search and replace operation on the specified file within the playground.
+The request body should contain a JSON object with the properties `filePath` (the relative path of the file), `searchPattern` (the text to search for), and `replacementText` (the text to replace the search pattern with).

+- `POST /api/copy`: Copies a file or directory within the playground.
+The request body should contain a JSON object with the properties `sourcePath` (the relative path of the source file or directory) and `destinationPath` (the relative path of the destination file or directory).

 ## Notes

 - The application creates and operates within a designated "playground" directory on the server's filesystem.
 All file and directory operations are restricted to this playground directory.